Extremal stringy black holes in equilibrium at first order in $\alpha'$

 The modulus $\hat{\phi}_{\infty}$ will correspond the asymptotic value of the dilaton if, as we will assume, the functions $\mathcal{Z}_{-}$ and $\mathcal{Z}_{0}$ asymptote to $1$.
 Since the vacuum expectation value of the exponential of the dilaton is the string coupling constant, for asymptotically-flat solutions we can make the identification,

-The coordinates $\vec{y}_{(4)}$, periodically identified with equal periods $2\pi \ell_{s}$, where $\ell_{s}$ is the string length, parametrize a four-dimensional torus $\mathbb{T}^{4}$ which has trivial internal dynamics, meaning that all the Kaluza-Klein (KK) zero modes (scalars and vectors) are trivial.
-The coordinate $z \sim z+2\pi \ell_{s}$ further parametrizes a circle $\mathbb{S}^{1}_{z}$ whose asymptotic radius $R_{z}$ is related to the asymptotic value of the KK scalar associated to this compact direction, $k_{\infty}$, and to $\ell_{s}$ by
+The coordinates $\vec{y}_{(4)}$, periodically identified with equal periods $2\pi \ell_{s}$, where $\ell_{s}$ is the string length, parametrize a four-dimensional torus $\mathbb{T}^{4}$ which has trivial internal dynamics, meaning that all the Kaluza-Klein (KK) zero modes (scalars and vectors) are trivial.\footnote{In particular, the KK scalars associated to the ${\mathbb T}^{4}$ are equal to equal to their vacuum expectation values that we set to $1$ for convenience, as they do not play any r\^ole in our solutions. } The coordinate $z \sim z+2\pi \ell_{s}$ further parametrizes a circle $\mathbb{S}^{1}_{z}$ whose asymptotic radius $R_{z}$ is related to the asymptotic value of the KK scalar associated to this compact direction, $k_{\infty}$, and to $\ell_{s}$ by

 Finally, $\epsilon$ is the supersymmetry-breaking parameter.
 It takes two values, $\epsilon=\{0, 1\}$, which correspond to the relative sign between two of the black hole charges.
 It turns out that the configuration is supersymmetric only if $\epsilon=1$ \cite{Cano:2021nzo}.
 We have not considered the possibility of changing the sign of the second term in $\hat{H}$.
 This sign becomes the sign of a third black-hole charge upon dimensional reduction.
 At zeroth order, the effect of this change of sign is almost trivial, but the first-order in $\alpha'$ corrections are much more difficult to obtain than with the chosen sign \cite{Cano:2021nzo}.